amanshah8/LivestockAIAssistant/README.md

 ## Disclaimer

-MaweshiAI provides general livestock health guidance only.
+LivestockAI provides general livestock health guidance only.
 It does not provide a final veterinary diagnosis and does not replace a qualified veterinarian.
 For urgent, severe, or worsening symptoms, contact a qualified veterinarian immediately.